my salute to Canada 150

 atlantic region: canada 150

-As I just returned from New Brunswick, we’ll begin with Atlantic Canada.
+I visited New Brunswick earlier this year, so let’s begin with Atlantic Canada on Canada’s East Cost.
 That includes the Maritime Provinces of New Brunswick, Nova Scotia, and Prince Edward Island, as well as the province of Newfoundland and Labrador.
 On the culinary side, Atlantic Canada is best known for its abundance of fresh shell fish such as lobster and white-fleshed fish such as cod and haddock.
 The Atlantic Ocean plays a very important role in every aspect of life in Atlantic Canada.

 If you’ve never been to the region, allow yourself two weeks to visit New Brunswick, Nova Scotia, and Prince Edward Island.
 If you plan to visit Newfoundland and Labrador, allow yourself two weeks just for this province, as it takes a long time to drive from St. John’s and the Avalon Peninsula on the east coast of Newfoundland to Corner Brook and Gros Morne National Park on the western side of the province.